projectcalico/calico/v3.6/security/Kubernetes Network.md

 #### Default deny/allow

-Default allow means all connections are allowed by default, unless otherwise specified.
-Default deny means all connections are denied by default, unless explicitly allowed.
+**Default allow** means all connections are allowed by default, unless otherwise specified. **Default deny** means all connections are denied by default, unless explicitly allowed.

 ### How to

 Before you create your first network policy, you need to understand the default network policy behaviors.
 - If you do not create any Kubernetes network policies, then all pods are allowed to communicate with all other pods.
-- When you create one or more network policies, any connections that are not explicitly allowed by the policy are treated as “default-deny” when pods are selected.
+- When you create one or more network policies, any connections that are not explicitly allowed by the policy are treated as **default-deny** when pods are selected.

 You ready now ready to start fine-tuning what traffic should be allowed.